- 12 Sep 2025

 ---|---|

 DAP | A Digital Adoption Platform (DAP) enables an efficient digital transformation journey by improving the adoption of enterprise applications.
 DAPs are deployed as an overlay on the application that allows the creation of in-app interactive and contextual Flows.
-This helps users navigate through the software with ease, thus reducing the need for repeated training. |
+This enables users to go through the software with ease, thus reducing the need for repeated training. |

 Dashboards | Dashboards are a Product Analytics reporting feature that enables you to visualize your insights.
-They provide information at a glance to help you make data-driven decisions.
-For more information on how you can visualise your insights, see Dashboards. |
+They provide information at a glance that enables you to make data-driven decisions.
+For more information on how to visualize your insights, see Dashboards. |

-Data Entry Automation | The Data Entry Automation is a Smart Tip feature that enables you to pre-populate a value in a form field. |
+Data Entry Automation | Data Entry Automation is a Smart Tip feature that enables you to pre-populate a value in a form field. |

-Deployments | Deployments are various ways to host and deliver Whatfix content to your end users. |
+Deployments | The various ways to host and deliver Whatfix content to your end users. |

 E